The phrasal verb give out has several common senses:

 Giving out to him the whole time: ‘I’ve hated you for years, you old fecker, so take this.’
 (Anne Emery, Obit: A Mystery)

-The phrase is sometimes intensified by adding stink, yards, to high heaven, or (less often) the pay:
+Irish give out is sometimes intensified by adding stink, yards, to high heaven, or the pay:

 Afterwards in the car my mother would give out yards to my father for being so generous to his sponging relations.
 (Sinead Moriarty, Keeping It In the Family)